Research and Links

 • Exploring ambitious poverty-reduction strategies that go beyond the current safety net and status quo, and addressing the root causes of poverty and income inequality through institutional reforms (12)

-For more information, see kidsdata.org’s Research & Links section or visit Public Policy Institute of California, California Budget and Policy Center, and Center for Law and Social Policy.
+For more information, see kidsdata.org’s Research & Links section or visit Public Policy Institute of California and California Budget and Policy Center.
 Also see Policy Implications on kidsdata.org under Food Security, Housing Affordability and Resources, Health Care, and Early Care and Education.

 Sources for this narrative: